Following Swap Shop: on a Saturday in June or July

 – Local waste and recycling centres

-During 2024 alone, approximately 2 and a half tonnes of items were saved from landfill.
+During 2025 alone, over 2 tonnes of items were saved from landfill.
+Since we started Swap Shops in 2006 the total is over 46 tonnes.